Azure-Samples/azure-monitor-opencensus-python/azure_monitor/azfunc_sample/README.md

 ### Known Limitations in Current OOTB Logging Integration (Azure Function)

 - External dependency log records don't have the correct *Cloud Role Name* (field: cloud_RoleName).
 This results in wrong information displayed in Application Insight's *Application Map*.
-Open issue **TODO**
+See <https://github.com/census-instrumentation/opencensus-python/issues/1052>
 - Errors (logged with the OOTB logging integration) are not correctly logged as Application Insights Exception records.
 Currently `logging.exception(..)` creates a trace record (with severity level 3 = Error).
-This comes with certain side effects: E.g. errors are won't show up in Application Insights dashboard (*Failures*) and troubleshooting becomes harder. **TODO**
+This comes with certain side effects: E.g. errors are won't show up in Application Insights dashboard (*Failures*) and troubleshooting becomes harder (see issue <https://github.com/Azure/azure-functions-python-worker/issues/866>)

 ## Run Locally